Squibid/RPiA-C/README.md

-# RPiA-C
+# RPiA-C (Raspberry Pi Alarm-Calender)
-A calender/alarm made to run on a raspberry pi using unorthodox methods
+A calender/alarm made to run on a raspberry pi using unorthodox methods.This really could run on anything but it is written to work on a Raspberry Pi.